CityofToronto/bdit_data-sources/volumes/Tables in Flow.md

 !['flow_tables_relationship'](img/flow_tables_relationship.png)

 More details on each individual table are presented below.
+Note that fields not mentioned are not relevant in our study scope.

 ## countinfomics
 ### Content